 One of the main products shipped through this harbor was bananas, so this whole warehouse is dedicated to the banana trade.
 We had a tasty lunch here and then bought some banana snacks.
 I had some banana cheeto like things that were just amazing.

 We went on an informative cruise around the harbor on the "Butterfly Princess Yacht", looking at all the ships in the harbor.
 According to the guide it's a "beautiful harbor" but it was more of an industrial zone with some pretty spots around the edges.
 You could see where they have adjusted since their trade has fallen off which was interesting.
+This was a huge dry dock, I'm sure it's not actually that big compared to others but it's one of the biggest I've seen.
+The boat getting repaired was massive but didn't even fill the space.

 There's a lot of salvage now, so this was really interesting.
 The boat in front is being salvaged and is tethered to the salvage boat behind, and the workers shuttle back and forth.
 It's a good way to save space while stripping it down to the hull.
+If you took my APHG class at any point, you know why I took this photo. 🤣🤣

 The harbor is also full of Taiwanese Navy and Coast Guard ships.
 While we were in Taiwan, the tensions with China were slightly heighted so I personally tended to be on high alert so this was a little nerve-wracking to see but this ship in particular was interesting.
 I haven't seen this hull design much, but I'm assuming it's built for speed.
 We learned that different ship numbers on military ships mean different things from cargo/delivery ships to attack/defense ships, so I had a little scavenger hunt in my head looking for different kinds.
 The big cruise ship behind makes the journey from Taiwan to Hong Kong a few times per week, it's massive but kind of run down compared to a Caribbean cruise ship for example.